The words are yours. Come to Amplify for the knowledge and confidence to share them loudly.

 Amplify is committed to making the business side of publishing transparent and accessible to voices that are typically underrepresented, and to promoting and supporting the writing of women and non-binary writers.
 Offered to one writer of color at every Amplify Retreat, the Megaphone Fellowship covers the full cost of the weekend.
 (Travel to Portland not included.)

 To be considered for the Megaphone Fellowship, check the box included in the application.

-Melissa Duclos is the author of the novel Besotted (7.13 Books, March 2019) and the founder of Magnify: Small Presses, Bigger, a monthly newsletter the celebrates small press books and the writing community that champions them.
-Her work has appeared in The Washington Post, Salon, The Offing, and Bustle among other venues.
+Melissa is the author of the novel Besotted (7.13 Books) and the founder of Magnify: Small Presses, Bigger, a monthly newsletter celebrating small press books and the writing community that champions them.
+Her work has appeared in The Washington Post, Salon, The Offing, The Rumpus, Electric Literature, and Bustle among other venues.

-She holds an MFA from Columbia University and worked for 10 years as a freelance editor and writing coach, guiding clients through the agent and independent press submission process.
+She has an MFA from Columbia University and 10 years experience as freelance editor and writing coach, guiding clients through the agent and independent press submission process.
 She now works in communications for a nonprofit, managing social media and newsletter distribution.
 She lives in Portland, Oregon and is at work on her second novel.

 She has 10+ years of editorial experience and is the former Editor-in-Chief of Columbia: A Journal of Literature and Art.

 Chelsea is the author of The Skinned Bird and two prose chapbooks, Ologies and #Lovesong.
 Her essays have appeared online and in print and have been collected in Best American Science and Nature Writing 2016, Waveform: Twenty-first Century Essays by Women, How We Speak to One Another: an Essay Daily Reader, and others.
 She was a 2019 Oregon Literary Arts fellow in nonfiction and the 2014-2015 Olive O’Connor fellow in nonfiction at Colgate University.